band/foobar1/labNotes.md

  - OK, once enabled I found the setup options.
 So let us see what happens.
 (Maybe restart Obsidian first?)
  - Yay! that all worked.
 And seems to work.

+Just wait a minute, bucky!
+Not so fast.
+  - a git update happened 2 hours ago, but new changes do not seem to be acted on.
+  - ha, ha, doh!
+"Read the instructions, mr. bill"